 In this study, the first objective was to analyze the stress distribution in cases with horizontal and vertical bone loss with no clinically evident tooth mobility.
-The goal was to test the hypothesis that in case of vertical bone loss PDL and alveolar bone are affected with higher occlusal stress which could further damage these structures, despite the fact that tooth mobility was not detected.
+The goal was to test the hypothesis that in case of vertical bone loss periodontal ligament (PDL) and alveolar bone are affected with higher occlusal stress which could further damage these structures, despite the fact that tooth mobility was not detected.
 The second aim of the study was to investigate whether regenerative periodontal therapy decreases displacement and stress values in the affected teeth and surrounding tissues.
-We used 3D FE analysis of three patient specific models developed from cone beam computed tomography (CBCT) in order to mimic the clinical situations.
+We used 3D FE analysis of three patient specific models developed from CBCT in order to mimic the clinical situations.